-On the return from short, easy hikes at Dog Lake and Cobb Lake to the Village of Radium Hot Springs, heavy weather is rapidly consuming sunny skies, but the left turn from Highway 93 into the roadside parking area for the Olive Lake Picnic Area is a spontaneous opportunity to embrace a late afternoon sightseeing opportunity.
+On the return from short, easy hikes at Dog Lake and Cobb Lake to the Village of Radium Hot Springs, heavy weather is rapidly consuming sunny skies, but the left turn, traveling south on Highway 93, into the roadside parking area for the Olive Lake Picnic Area is a spontaneous opportunity to embrace a late afternoon sightseeing opportunity.

 Typically, this easily accessible and touristy attraction is very busy and this day is no exception.
 The paved parking area is full and a tiny vehicle becomes an advantage to wedge into a small, gravel space at the end of parking.

 Within a few short moments, Olive Lake is evacuated in anticipation of heavier rain.
 The warm-afternoon, light drizzle is remarkably refreshing and the short walk to the car for an umbrella hardly seems worthwhile.